TeamGTTN/Resonance/README.md

 ## What it does

-Resonance captures audio with FFmpeg, transcribes it locally using whisper.cpp, summarizes the transcript with Google Gemini, and creates a Markdown note in your vault, all from Obsidian.
+Resonance captures audio with FFmpeg, transcribes it locally using whisper.cpp, summarizes the transcript with the LLM of your choice, and creates a Markdown note in your vault, all from Obsidian.

 ## Features

-- 🎙️ Record microphone and optionally system audio (depends on OS setup)
+- 🎙️ Record microphone and optionally system audio
 - 🧠 Local transcription via whisper.cpp
-- ✨ AI summary via Google Gemini
+- ✨ AI summary (Gemini, OpenAI, Claude, Ollama)
-- ⏱️ Status‑bar timer and ribbon shortcuts
 - 📚 Library to review, play, download or delete recordings/transcripts

 ## Requirements